Moiiwa/Library/README.md

 <img src="front/screens/screen_manual_book_page.png" width="500"/>

 On this page you can set up the selling and sharing status to allow other user to borrow or buy your book.
+Also you can use the same checkboxes from the main page.

 To log out from the app click log out button on the main page